codefori/vscode-ibmi/README.md

 (Made with [contrib.rocks](https://contrib.rocks)).

-View [our "contributing" page](CONTRIBUTING.md) for our contribution guideliens and a full list of contributors.  🕶️
+View [our "contributing" page](CONTRIBUTING.md) for our contribution guidelines and a full list of contributors.  🕶️